BRobat/TheGrandWebReference/questions/css-questions.md

 }
 ```

-and the <div class="selector"> will aquire properties typed in css file.
+and the "<div class="selector">" will aquire properties typed in css file.

 there are some other selector types and how to type them